lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 My primary interest is in finding a way to cope with the “great unread” of literature, and to marry large-scale descriptive work with meaningful interpretive insight.
 I will particularly seek to account for the complex interactions between the broad generic traditions of prose fiction, drama, and poetry, and to identify how particular key writers have made use of these interactions in their works.
-The broad range of textual forms under consideration will be rendered moderately manageable by my narrow chronological constraints, 1789-1799.
-The English Short Title Catalog indicates lists 51,996 works printed in England during this decade.
-[I will do some things looking at all of these, like Lahti et al. who looked at 50,766 works categorized as history.]
-[I will also look in more detail at some subsets of these works, like Zwicker who examined a random sample of 500.]
+The broad range of textual forms under consideration will be rendered moderately manageable by my narrow chronological constraint, 1789-1799.
 My study of broad trends within this period will be grounded in a small number of case studies, centred on Ann Radcliffe, Charlotte Turner Smith, Hannah More, and Mary Robinson, all of whom wrote prolifically in the period to further both aesthetic and political goals in a range of literary forms.
 These key authors I will study in the traditional way, by reading and re-reading their works, but to interpret their peers I will turn to computational methods.
 During my MA research and the first year of my PhD I have cultivated a large and varied set of technical tools, to allow me to pursue my research questions flexibly.
-I will ultimately design and carry out a range of computational experiments in order to model a body of textual works, but I intentionally leave the nature of those experiments undecided until I have a firm grounding in the materials and questions most relevant to my inquiry.
+[List some example options here] I will ultimately design and carry out a range of computational experiments in order to model a body of textual works, but I intentionally leave the nature of those experiments undecided until I have a firm grounding in the materials and questions most relevant to my inquiry.

+The English Short Title Catalog lists 52,001 works printed in England during this decade.
+[The ESTC has already agreed to provide me with their database entries, which will have [X] kinds of information.]
+[I will do some things looking at all of these, like Lahti et al. who looked at 50,766 works categorized as history.]
+[I will also look in more detail at some subsets of these works, like Zwicker who examined a random sample of 500.]